 The cbf executable executable uses the CBFlib-0.9.5 library (downloaded from the web as it downloads architecture dependent packages at installation).
 Edit the Makefile to correctly point at it.

-'''

-At cSAXS, the CBFlib-0.9.5 has been compiled -such that the required packages are downloaded in /sls/X12SA/data/x12saop/EigerPackage/CBFlib-0.9.5.
+At cSAXS, the CBFlib-0.9.5 has been compiled -such that the required packages are cbfMaker [filename with dir]

-'''

 To use it for a single module: